seanpmaxwell/Typescript-Best-Practices/README.md

 ### Objects <a name="naming-objects"></a>
 - Generally, objects initialized outside of functions and directly inside of files with object-literals should be immutable (i.e. an single large `export default {...etc}` inside of a Colors.ts file) and should be appended with `as const` so that they cannot be changed.
 As mentioned in the <b>Variables</b> section, simple static objects/arrays can be UPPER_SNAKE_CASE.
 However, large objects which are the `export default` of Declaration or Modular scripts should be PascalCase.
-- Inside of functions, just like all other variables use camelCase.
-- Outside of functions, objects returned from function calls or constructors (not object-literals) in the **Run** section should be camelCase.
+- `instance-objects` created inside of functions or directly in the file should use camelCase.
+- PascalCase for class names and any `static readonly` properties they have (i.e. Dog.Species).
+- Use PascalCase for the enum name and keys. (i.e. `enum NodeEnvs { Dev = 'development'}`)
 ```typescript
 // **** UserRepo.ts **** //